AlexandroM1234/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a) O(n) because n the number of times the while loop is executed is determined by what n is.

-b) O(n^2) because of the nested while loop in the for loop and number of iterations of the loop is dependant of j < n
+b) O(n(log n)) because of the nested while loop in the for loop and number of iterations of the loop is dependant of j < n

 c) 0(1 ^n) because there is one recursive call and the number of times is based of n or bunnies